ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 We decided to use AWS DynamoDB as our datastore in the cloud.
 [AWS Dynamo](https://aws.amazon.com/dynamodb/) is a key-value, document and NoSQL database, that delivers single-digit millisecond performance at any scale.
 DynamoDB is a very cost effective and low maintenance way of storing data so it looked perfect for us.
-Since our lambda function relies on these dynamoDB tables for it's data we pass the table name to the function as an environment variable.
+Since our lambda function relies on these dynamoDB tables for its data we pass the table name to the function as an environment variable.
-This allows us to have seperate tables for different environment like development, integration, production.
+This allows us to have separate tables for different environment like development, integration, production.
 Our dynamoDB tables get created by the serverless framework as well.
-They are described in a seperate file **dynamodb-tables.yml** and get's included in the serverless.yml file.
+They are described in a separate file **dynamodb-tables.yml** and gets included in the serverless.yml file.
-Our dynamoDB tables are created by a naming policy which allows us to easily re use that naming scheme in our environemnt variables for the lambda functions.
+Our dynamoDB tables get created by a naming policy which allows us to easily reuse that naming scheme in our environment variables for the lambda functions.

 <div style="text-align: center;">
   <img alt="Ghelamco-alert Cloudwatch Alarm" src="/img/2020-09-25-ghelamco-alert/sls-dynamo.PNG" width="auto" height="auto" target="_blank" class="image fit">